contactlab/contactlab-hybris-connect/README.md

 ## Documentation

-To learn how to install, configure and use Contactsend Connect for Hybris, go to the Wiki pages [Insert Link]
+To learn how to install, configure and use Contactsend Connect for Hybris, go to the [Wiki pages](https://github.com/contactlab/contactlab-hybris-connect.wiki).